 The southeastern United States hosts the world's largest nesting aggregation of the loggerhead turtle.

-Females return to their nesting beach every two or more years to lay about four to seven nests, one about every 14 days.
-Each nest contains on average 100-126 eggs that incubate about 60 days.
+Females return to their nesting beach every two or more years (average 2.7 years) to lay an average of 4.1 clutches, one about every 14 days (Witherington et al. 2006).
+Each nest contains an average of 114 eggs (Brost et al. 2015).